tenox7/BloKi/README.md

 Development progress can be tracked on [dogfood blog](https://blog.tenox.net/)

+## Running BloKi

+Sample systemd configuration files are provided.
+Similar to any other web server, BloKi will require either a privileged account or set of capabilities to bind to port 80 and 443.
+When using the secrets file, it is recommended to start BloKi as root with `-chroot` and `-setuid` flags.
+This way BloKi can open the secrets store before entering chroot.
+However you can also chroot and setuid from systemd.

 ## Legal
 Copyright (c) 2024 by Antoni Sawicki
 Licensed under Apache-2.0 license